f1scher7/twoja-opinia/README.md

 ## Functions

+### User

+   1. **Registration and Login**
+      - Users can create new account and log in to the application.

+   2. **User Dashboard**
+      - Upon logging in, users will be welcomed with a dashboard featuring a greeting message and a quick snapshot of the application's survey activity statistics.
+On the left side, users can find their login avatar (#TODO) along with a menu that includes options such as Available Surveys, History Surveys, Account Settings, Back to Dashboard, and Logout.

+   3. **Available Surveys**
+      - In this section, users can search for surveys or opt to browse surveys based on popularity or the most recently added ones.

+   4. **History Surveys**
+      - Umożliwia użytkownikom zarządzanie swoimi opiniami, edytowanie i usuwanie.

+   5. **History Surveys**
+      - Umożliwia użytkownikom zarządzanie swoimi opiniami, edytowanie i usuwanie.

+   6. **History Surveys**
+      - Umożliwia użytkownikom zarządzanie swoimi opiniami, edytowanie i usuwanie.

+   7. **History Surveys**
+      - Umożliwia użytkownikom zarządzanie swoimi opiniami, edytowanie i usuwanie.

+### Admin

-1. **Rejestracja i Logowanie**
+   1. **Login**
-   - Użytkownicy mogą tworzyć konta, logować się i zarządzać swoim profilem.
+      - Admins can log in to the application using a login and password, just like regular users.

-2. **Dodawanie Opinii**
+   2. **Admin Dashboard**
       - Umożliwia użytkownikom dodawanie swoich opinii na wybrane tematy.

    3. **Przeglądanie Opinii**
       - Pozwala użytkownikom przeglądać opinie innych użytkowników.

    4. **Edycja i Usuwanie Opinii**
       - Umożliwia użytkownikom zarządzanie swoimi opiniami, edytowanie i usuwanie.

-## Instalacja

-1. Sklonuj repozytorium: `git clone [link_do_repozytorium]`
-2. Przejdź do katalogu projektu: `cd TwojaOpinia`
-3. Zainstaluj zależności front-end: `cd frontend && npm install`
-4. Zainstaluj zależności back-end: `cd backend && npm install`
-5. Uruchom front-end: `cd frontend && npm start`
-6. Uruchom back-end: `cd backend && npm start`

 ## Struktura Katalogów